Forest preservation, active community, join the local school, activities with kids, foreign language and culture exchange, remote area…

-Pa Payom, is a town at 18km, where there is an hospital.
+Pa Payom, is a town at 18km, where there is a hospital.

-It usually rain stronger in November to January and the fruit season is in August to October.
+It usually rains stronger from November to January and the fruit season is in August to October.

-Clothes worn in the village: You will be living in an area with elderly people and children around so it is appropriate that you dress modestly, for example no short skirts or shorts too far above the knees.
-Also women should wear tops that cover your shoulders.
+Clothes worn in the village: You will be living in an area with elderly people and children around so it is appropriate that you dress modestly, for example, no short skirts or shorts too far above the knees.
+Also, women should wear tops that cover your shoulders.
 Bikini is not appropriate to swim.
-Please wear a short and a top instead.
-You will learn more about Thai culture at the introduction day so please don’t worry too much.
-You will quickly learn when it best to dress more informally and when it is important to cover up
+Please wear shorts and a top instead.
+You will learn more about Thai culture in the introduction day so please don’t worry too much.
+You will quickly learn when it best to dress more informally and when it is important to cover-up

 Language: only very few people in the village can speak good English (Crue Prakan, the teacher is one of them).
-We strongly advice the volunteers to learn at least basic Thai language before or during the start of your project.
-Non verbal communication will be as well essential.
+We strongly advise the volunteers to learn at least basic Thai language before or during the start of your project.
+Non-verbal communication will be as well essential.

 **For ones who plan to travel in Thailand/Asia besides this voluntary work, having it done before or after the project would be advisable.
 We hope that volunteers will fully spend their stay in the project without asking for a long holiday break amid the project period.
 This would cause uncertainty in running activities.